gopi-suvanam/scribbler/examples/README.md

 ---
 ## Links to example Notebooks saved in this Repo

-Scribbler is a tool to do experimentation in JavaScript like Jupyter for Python.
-JavaScript Notebooks can be used to test code while developing and also for scientific calculations.
 The below notebooks are samples/boilerplates to start experimenting/building.
-Click on each link to play around with the code.

 ### Introductory Notebooks
 1. [Hello-world for JavaScript Notebook](https://app.scribbler.live/#./examples/Hello-world.jsnb).
 An introductory notebook with a hello-world example.